paokkerkir/Mapster/README.md

 1. Download the Repo
 2. Unzip the Download
-3. Rename Mapster-main folder to Mapster
+3. Rename Mapster-master folder to Mapster
 4. Drag the Mapster folder to your Addons folder.